Dual-branch Prompting for Multimodal Machine Translation: Experimental Setup

 \subsubsection{Evaluation Metrics.}

-To ensure a fair comparison with previous work, we evaluated the final 10 checkpoints by averaging their performance to obtain a stable result.
-We selected the 4-gram BLEU \cite{papineni2002bleu} metric as an indicator to evaluate the translation performance.
-BLEU is a standard metric used to evaluate translation models, which balances considerations of adequacy and fluency by measuring the similarity between the generated and reference translations through n-gram matching.
-By default, 4-gram BLEU is used.
-The formula for calculating the BLEU score is as follows:
+To ensure a fair comparison with existing baselines, we report the averaged performance of the final 10 checkpoints.
+We employ the 4-gram BLEU score as the primary quantitative metric to assess translation quality.
+BLEU measures the similarity between generated hypotheses and reference translations based on n-gram overlap, balancing adequacy and fluency.
+The BLEU score is calculated as:

-where BP is the brevity penalty, $n$ represents the number of consecutive words (n-gram), $w_{n}$ represents the weight of the n-gram, which is usually set equally such that $w_{n}=\frac{1}{N}$. $P_{n}$ represents the precision of the n-gram.
-The BP calculation formula is expressed as follows:
+where $P_{n}$ denotes the n-gram precision, $N$ is the maximum n-gram order (set to 4 by default), and $w_{n} = 1/N$ represents the uniform weight for each n-gram.
+BP is the brevity penalty, defined as:

-where $lc$ represents the length of the generated translation, and $lr$ represents the length of the reference translation.
-We reported the BLEU scores for the checkpoints using the validation set results.
+where $l_c$ is the length of the generated translation and $l_r$ is the effective reference length.
+All reported BLEU scores are computed on the respective test sets following standard evaluation protocols.